 Public Priorities and Progressive Revenues Plan

-A proposal to meet the challenges of today and invest in a better future for all.
+Proposals to meet the challenges of today and invest in a better future for us all.

 In the face of the pandemic and the resulting economic crisis, we must develop a path forward to avoid austerity budget cuts now and address the critical needs of the public for the future.
 The best way to economic recovery is to invest in our people.
 Progressive revenue will provide funding for critical public purposes and will promote fairness in our tax system.
 We need to respond to this challenge, by: